Legislation Coming Up — Nov 25, 2015 3:07 a.m.

 Length: 1 pages

-The “S.J.Res.” in “S.J.Res.
-157” means this is a Senate joint resolution in the United States Congress.
+This is a Senate joint resolution in the United States Congress (indicated by the “S.J.Res.” in “S.J.Res.
+157”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.